MangoAutomation/script-examples/create_event_detectors/Event-detector-handlers_to_link/README.md

 This script will:

-1. Get and Validate headers.
+1. Get and Validate column headers.
 2. Locate the event detector that matches the eventDetectorXid provided.
 3. Confirm the id is also a match (always double-verify before editing things)
 4. Delete the event detector.